 These hunting calls are good for just about anytime of year.

 Fawn distress call

-Obviously, this one is ideal for the spring months when baby deer are taking their first steps into the world.
+Obviously, this one is ideal for the spring months when baby whitetail and mule deer are taking their first steps into the world.
 Everyone loves venison, and coyotes are no exception.
 A fawn can make for quite the meal for a hungry coyote.

 This is generally a high-pitched squeal of a sound.
 Keep in mind this call doesn't always bring strictly coyotes.
 These high-pitched shrieks can also kick in the maternal instincts of does and bring them running too.

 If you live in a western state like Wyoming, you might look at mixing some pronghorn antelope fawn distress calls into the mix too.